 Manufactured in Hampton Roads, VA, the OWL Nano™ is constructed from industrial components.
 It is designed for easy transport with zero disruption to the printer’s resolution.
-Its size, aesthetics and quiet operation make it appropriate for almost any setting: in an office or lab, on a manufacturing floor or in a home environment.
+Its size, aesthetics and quiet operation make it appropriate for almost any setting: in an office or lab, or on a manufacturing floor.

 Stereolithographic printing is the gold standard in 3D printing.
 It’s a technique in which a laser beam is used to build up the computer-designed 3D structure, layer by layer, from a liquid polymer that hardens on contact with laser light.